Understanding the Incidence of Certain Cancers, and Who Is Most at Risk

 Resources

-World Cancer Research Fund International (Worldwide Data)National Cancer Institute (Common Cancer Types)Takepart (The 10 Most Common Types of Cancer in the United States)Motor skills, weakness or numbness in the limbs, or pain in the back may be a sign of spinal cancer.
-Read here about the causes, symptoms and more.
+World Cancer Research Fund International (Worldwide Data)National Cancer Institute (Common Cancer Types)Takepart (The 10 Most Common Types of Cancer in the United States)Chronic lymphocytic leukemia is a type of cancer in which the bone marrow makes too many white blood cells, which do not function properly.